SLASCONE/SLASCONE-demo-java/README.md

 For integration into your software product, focus on the relevant sections that match your licensing needs.

-## OFFLINE CAPABILITIES AND FREERIDE PERIODS
+## OFFLINE CAPABILITIES AND FREERIDE PERIOD

 ### Temporary Offline Scenarios